-Legal Team: Lead counsel for the plaintiffs is Roberta Kaplan, joined by a team of attorneys from her firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-Robert McDuff and Sibyl Byrd of McDuff Byrd in Jackson, MS are also counsel, as is Diane Walton of CSE’s Legal Team.
+Legal Team: Lead counsel for the plaintiffs was Roberta Kaplan, joined by a team of attorneys from her firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Robert McDuff and Sibyl Byrd of McDuff Byrd in Jackson, Mississippi are also counsel, as is Diane Walton of CSE’s Legal Team.
 Kaplan was also lead counsel in United States v.
-Windsor, the landmark case that struck down sections of the Defense of Marriage Act (DOMA) in a U.S. Supreme Court ruling.
+Windsor, the landmark case that struck down sections of the Defense of Marriage Act (DOMA).

 “My family is no less a family than any other,” said plaintiff Rebecca Bickett, who has been with her partner, Andrea Sanders, for ten years.
 The women are mothers to young twin sons.
 Like many other LGBT families in the state, they have not been able to afford the expenses required to travel out of Mississippi to wed.

 “It’s time we are able to live with legal protections in our home state,” said plaintiff Jocelyn Pritchett.
 Born and raised in Mississippi, Carla Webb and Jocelyn Pritchett are mothers to a daughter and a son.
 They were legally wed in Maine in 2013 and their marriage is recognized by the federal government.
 Mississippi, however, regards them as legal strangers.